FAQs for student courses

 We have a risk assessment plan, a crisis management plan and, of course, public liability insurance.
 Our tutors are in training for approximately 12 months covering teaching, pastoral care and administration.
-Tutors in the field have the support of a fully staffed UK office, not to mention a large network of AHA friends and connections in Italy.
+Tutors in the field have the support of a fully-staffed UK office, not to mention a large network of AHA friends and connections in Italy.
 As we are in a European country we are always within striking distance of good medical back up.

 What happens if something gets stolen?

-A tutor will either direct you or take you to the local police station, when you make a “denuncio” or declaration that you have lost possessions.
+A tutor will either direct you or take you to the local police station, where you make a “denuncio” or declaration that you have lost possessions.
 Most insurers require this in order to make a claim.
 One of our students lost a beloved teddy bear once but a valiant tutor retrieved it from the hotel laundry!

 Does the UK government give advice on gap year travel?